jhpyle/docassemble/_docs/fields.md

 * `code`: code that generates a list of possible options for a multiple choice field
 * `shuffle`: the value is either `true` or `false`.
 When used with `code` or `choices`, it randomizes the list of choices.
+* `disable others`: if set to true, then when the user changes the value of the field to something, all the other fields in the question will be disabled.
 * `note`: the value is [Markdown] text that will appear on the screen;
   useful for providing guidance to the user on how to enter information.
 * `html`: like `note`, except raw HTML.